Peig Sayers: Peig

-Peig depicts a traditional Irish-speaking way of life still surviving despite rackrenting Anglo-Irish landlords, the resulting extreme poverty, devout Catholicism, and mass emigration to the New World following a ceremonial "American wake".
-Peig also grew up upon a rich oral tradition of Irish folklore, mythology, and local history, including local folk heroes like Piaras Feiritéar, faction fights at pattern days and market fairs before the Great Famine, and the lingering memory of Mass rocks and priest hunters under the Penal Laws.

 The often bleak tone of the book is established from its opening words:

+Ironically, the standard cliches of Peig's memoirs and those censored similarly to hers swiftly found themselves the object of contempt and mockery – especially among the cosmopolitan middle class intelligentsia and the often covertly literary Irish civil service – for their often extremely depressing accounts of rural poverty, starvation, family tragedies, and bereavements.
+In Modern literature in Irish, mockery of the Gaeltacht memoir genre reached its peak with Flann O'Brien's parody of An tOileánach: the novel An Béal Bocht ("The Poor Mouth").

-The book was widely used as a text for teaching and examining Irish in many secondary schools.
-As a book with arguably sombre and depressing themes (its latter half cataloguing a string of heartbreaking family tragedies), its presence on the Irish syllabus was often harshly criticised.
+Despite this fact, Peig's book was widely used as a text for teaching and examining Irish in many secondary schools.
+As a book with arguably sombre and depressing themes and its latter half cataloguing a string of heartbreaking family tragedies, its presence on the Irish syllabus has often been harshly criticised.

-It led, for example, to the following comment from Seanadóir John Minihan in the Seanad Éireann in 2006 when discussing improvements to the curriculum:
+It led, for example, to the following comment from Progressive Democrat Seanadóir John Minihan in the Seanad Éireann in 2006 when discussing improvements to the curriculum:

-According to Blasket Islands scholar Cole Moreton, however, this was not Peig's fault, but that of her censors, "Some of her stories were very funny, some savage, some wise, some earthy; but very few made it into the pages of her autobiography.
+According to Blasket Islands literary scholar Cole Moreton, however, this was not Peig's fault, but that of her censors: "Some of her stories were very funny, some savage, some wise, some earthy; but very few made it into the pages of her autobiography.
 The words were dictated to her son, then edited by the wife of a Dublin school inspector, and both collaborators sanitized the text a little in turn so that it was homely and pious, a book fit to be taken up as a set text in Irish schools.
 The image of Peig's broad face smiling out from beneath a headscarf, hands clasped in her lap, became familiar to generations of schoolchildren who were bored rigid by this holy peasant woman who had been forced upon them.
 They grew up loathing Peig... without hearing the stories as they were intended."

 Peig was eventually replaced by Maidhc Dainín Ó Sé's A Thig Ná Tit Orm during the mid-1990s.

 Popular culture

+Brown Bag Films made a Peig animated series for RTÉ in 1994.

+The stage play, Peig: The Musical! (co-written by Julian Gough, Gary MacSweeney and the Flying Pig Comedy Troupe) is a humorous adaptation of Peig's autobiography which culminates in her moving to New York and becoming a star on Broadway.
+It ran at the Town Hall Theatre, Galway for four sold out performances in 1996.
+Gough described it as "an act of the most exquisite revenge...and of great therapeutic value to a generation traumatised by her infernal book as children".

-In Paddywhackery, a television show from 2007 on the Irish language on television channel TG4, Fionnula Flanagan plays the ghost of Peig Sayers, sent to Dublin to restore faith in the language.
+In Paddywhackery, a television show from 2007 on the Irish language on television channel TG4, Fionnula Flanagan plays the ghost of Peig Sayers, sent to Dublin to restore faith in the Irish language revival.

-A stage play, Peig: The Musical! (co-written by Julian Gough, Gary MacSweeney and the Flying Pig Comedy Troupe) was also loosely based on Peig's autobiography.